Streamlining Debt Dispute Review Process for Internal Debt Collection Review Team

 The dispute review interface consolidated multiple systems into a single view, reducing the need to switch between applications.
 However, the layout lacked clear hierarchy and prioritization, making key information harder to find.

 Users had to scroll through dense, spread-out content, and important details like notes were not immediately visible.
-This made it more difficult to quickly understand and review disputes efficiently.

 RESEARCH